StudioSixPlusOne/rack-modules/README.md

 # StudioSixPlusOne

-# Early test release for v2.0
+# Release for VCV rack v2.0

-This is the beta test for the modules, updated to VCV Rack V2.0
+This is the Studio 6 Plus 1 modules, updated to VCV Rack V2.0

 All modules have had a lick of virtual paint